shah-in-boots/notes/permanent/AFEQT-and-social-determinants-of-health.md

 1. Table = cohort description by AFEQT score changes, with sections on clinical covariates, social determinants, treatment strategies, etc
 1. Figure or Table = AFEQT score breakdown in the population, with subscales (bar graph), showing score changes
-1. Table = regression model for SDOH factors and AFEQT change
+1. Table = Regression models with the primary exposure(s) being the SDOH factors, with sequential adjustment for traditional risk factors.
+Each column represents one exposure, with AFEQT changes as the outcome variable (with additional outcomes by AFEQT subscales).
-1. Figure = forest plot of interaction
+1. Table = Regression models for rhythm/rate control strategy decisions by SDOH factors as primary exposure(s).